GoogleCloudPlatform/prometheus-engine/cmd/frontend/README.md

 ## Spinup

-The frontend authenticates to GPE with credentials (typically a service account) and re-exposes the JSON/HTTP API unauthenticated (or for use with a custom authentication mechanism).
+The frontend authenticates to GMP with credentials (typically a service account) and re-exposes the JSON/HTTP API unauthenticated (or for use with a custom authentication mechanism).

 A frontend instance serves read traffic for a single Google Cloud Monitoring workspace, identified